Cecilia Alemani: High Line, 2011–present

 Since 2011, Alemani has overseen the High Line Art Program, developing an expertise in commissioning and producing ambitious artworks for public and unusual spaces.
 During her tenure at the High Line, she has commissioned major projects by El Anatsui, Carol Bove, Rashid Johnson, Barbara Kruger, Faith Ringgold, Ed Ruscha, and Adrián Villar Rojas, among other artists.
 She has also organized group exhibitions featuring works by young and emerging artists, including Firelei Báez, Jon Rafman, Max Hooper Schneider, and Andra Ursuta.
 Recently, Alemani spearheaded the High Line Plinth, a new program featuring monumental artworks that commenced in June 2019 with Brick House, a sculpture by artist Simone Leigh.
 Through these public initiatives, Alemani has sought meaningful civic engagement by galvanizing dialogue, awareness, and a sense of possibility.

 Venice Biennale, 2022

 In response to her appointment as the Curator and artistic director of the 59th Venice Biennale in 2022, Alemani commented that “as the first Italian woman to hold this position, I understand and appreciate the responsibility and also the opportunity offered to me,” adding, “I intend to give voice to artists to create unique projects that reflect their visions and our society."

 Other activities

-Alemani was part of the jury that awarded the 2024 Preis der Nationalgalerie to Pan Daijing, Daniel Lie, Hanne Lippard and James Richards and the 2023 Future Generation Art Prize to Ashfika Rahman.
+Alemani was part of the juries that awarded the 2024 Preis der Nationalgalerie to Pan Daijing, Daniel Lie, Hanne Lippard and James Richards; the 2023 Future Generation Art Prize to Ashfika Rahman; and the 2025–27 Max Mara Art Prize for Women to Dian Suci.

 Personal life

-Alemani is married Massimiliano Gioni, an Italian curator and contemporary art critic.
+Alemani is married to Massimiliano Gioni, an Italian curator and contemporary art critic.
 The couple has one son together and reside in the East Village, Manhattan in New York City.